 “Hi there stranger.
 What can I do for you?”

 It wasn’t a joke unfortunately.
-Sitting on our couch five minutes later with a cup of tea (she sat beside me with her regular coffee, almost like old times) I found myself in the midst of explaining to her with increasing futility who I was and who she was supposed to be.
-Eventually we were both so baffled and exhausted I even considered the absurd conclusion I wasn’t the only one who had returned from outer space that night.
+Sitting on our couch five minutes later with a cup of tea (while she sat beside me with a coffee, I thought she was a tea-drinker?)
+I found myself in the midst of explaining to her with increasing futility who I was and who she was supposed to be.
+Eventually we were both so baffled and exhausted considered for a moment the absurd conclusion I wasn’t the only one who had returned from outer space that night.
 My usually functional device calibrated to read Michelle’s mind appeared to be out of order for the moment.

-The person supposed to be my wife inspected me with an uncharacteristically glum expression, presumably searching me for an answer to our twisted predicament.
-On the other hand for the first time in years I found the memories gushing from my sockets in the form of human tears.
+The person supposed to be my wife inspected me with an uncharacteristically glum expression, presumably searching me for the answer to our dastardly predicament.
+I, on the other hand, for the first time in years found the memories gushing from my sockets in the form of human tears.

 Just as my heart crash landed to the floor a deafening screech went off in the distance.
 Whatever the sound was, I would have guessed it originated from somewhere near the center of town.
 Michelle and I bolted to the front porch to check out the disturbance.
 The sky above us was ablaze in a magnificent but intimidating spiral of red and purple splayed in all directions.
 There were horrifying screams in the distance however it appeared that none of our other neighbors were brave (or stupid) enough to investigate.
 This was no nuclear holocaust, or at least no human holocaust to my knowledge.
 Otherwise we would have been incinerated already.
 Plus the screech, what was that?
 There was something mysterious going on here I hadn’t been informed of on my descent back to Earth.

 “What the heck is going on Charles?”
 Her voice had an authentic eerie quality to it.
 If Michelle did turn out to be a psychotic space android at least she feigned her ignorance well.